kerrias/tutorials-message-center/README.md

 ```

 # <a name="step-2"></a> Step 2: Add Request Listener
 A request is handled by a request listener.
 A BITS module can add request listeners by calling the `addRequestListener` function on an instance of MessageCenter.
 When adding a request listener the module must specify the `event`, the `metadata`, and the `listener`.
 The `event` is the name of the request the `listener` will handle.
 The `metadata` defines access controls for the request.
 The `listener` is the function that is called when a request is made.
 The `listener` function is called with request `metadata` as the first parameter.
-For example, this a simple request listener for providing a list of cats:
+For example, this is a simple request listener for providing a list of cats:
 ``` javascript
 const cats = [
   {type: 'Somali', name: 'Moe', age: 9}